Metoprolol: Medical uses

-Metoprolol is used for a number of conditions, including hypertension, angina, acute myocardial infarction, supraventricular tachycardia, ventricular tachycardia, congestive heart failure, and prevention of migraine headaches.
+Metoprolol is used for a number of conditions, including angina, acute myocardial infarction, high blood pressure, supraventricular tachycardia, ventricular tachycardia, congestive heart failure, and prevention of migraine headaches.
 It is an adjunct in the treatment of hyperthyroidism.
+Both oral and intravenous forms of metoprolol are available for administration.
 The different salt versions of metoprolol – metoprolol tartrate and metoprolol succinate – are approved for different conditions and are not interchangeable.

 Off-label uses include supraventricular tachycardia and thyroid storm.

-Available forms

-Metoprolol is sold in formulations that can be taken by mouth or given intravenously.
-The medication is often taken twice a day.
-The extended-release formulation, metoprolol succinate, is taken once a day.
-Metoprolol may be combined with hydrochlorothiazide (a diuretic) in a single tablet.

 Adverse effects

-Adverse effects, especially with higher doses, include dizziness, drowsiness, fatigue, diarrhea, unusual dreams, trouble sleeping, depression, and vision problems. β-blockers, including metoprolol, reduce salivary flow via inhibition of the direct sympathetic innervation of the salivary glands.
+Adverse effects, especially with higher doses, include dizziness, drowsiness, fatigue, diarrhea, unusual dreams, trouble sleeping, depression, and vision problems such as blurred vision or dry eyes. β-blockers, including metoprolol, reduce salivary flow via inhibition of the direct sympathetic innervation of the salivary glands.
 Metoprolol may also cause the hands and feet to feel cold.
 Due to the high penetration across the blood–brain barrier, lipophilic beta blockers such as propranolol and metoprolol are more likely than other less lipophilic beta blockers to cause sleep disturbances such as insomnia, vivid dreams and nightmares.

-Serious side effects that are advised to be reported immediately include symptoms of bradycardia (resting heart rate slower than 60 beats per minute), persistent symptoms of dizziness, fainting and unusual fatigue, bluish discoloration of the fingers and toes and/or lips, numbness/tingling/swelling of the hands or feet, sexual dysfunction, erectile dysfunction, hair loss, mental/mood changes, depression, breathing difficulty, cough, dyslipidemia and increased thirst.
-Consuming alcohol while taking metoprolol may cause mild body rashes and is not advised.
+Patients should be cautious while driving or operating machinery due to its potential to cause decreased alertness.

+There may also be an impact on blood sugar levels, and it can potentially mask signs of low blood sugar.

+The safety of metoprolol during pregnancy is not fully established.

 Precautions

-It is well documented that metoprolol reduces long-term mortality and hospitalisation due to worsening heart failure.
+Metoprolol reduces long-term mortality and hospitalisation due to worsening heart failure.
 A meta-analysis further supports reduced incidence of heart failure worsening in patients treated with beta-blockers compared to placebo.
 However, in some circumstances, particularly when initiating metoprolol in patients with more symptomatic disease, an increased prevalence of hospitalisation and mortality has been reported within the first two months of starting.
 Patients should monitor for swelling of extremities, fatigue, and shortness of breath.

+A Cochrane Review concluded that although metoprolol reduces the risk of atrial fibrillation recurrence, it is unclear whether the long-term benefits outweigh the risks.

 This medicine may cause changes in blood sugar levels or cover up signs of low blood sugar, such as a rapid pulse rate.
 It also may cause some people to become less alert than they are normally, making it dangerous for them to drive or use machines.

-Greater care is required with use in those with liver problems or asthma.
-Stopping this drug should be done slowly to decrease the risk of further health problems.

 Pregnancy and breastfeeding

-Risk for the fetus has not been ruled out, per being rated pregnancy category C in the United States.
-Metoprolol is category C in Australia, meaning that it may be suspected of causing harmful effects on the human fetus (but no malformations).
+Risk for the fetus has not been ruled out, per being rated pregnancy category C in Australia, meaning that it may be suspected of causing harmful effects on the human fetus (but no malformations).
 It appears to be safe in breastfeeding.